 What can I do to lower my risk of drug interaction?

 - Always talk to your health care professional before starting a new medication.

 - Discuss interactions.
 Whenever you ask about your medications and why you need to take them, also ask about any drug interactions.

 - Keep a current list of all medications you take.
 Make sure to include any over-the-counter medications, herbal remedies and dietary supplements.
 Share this list at each visit with all of your health care professionals—not just your cardiologist.

 - Always take your medications as prescribed.
 Keep the prescription insert that comes with your medications.
 This contains important information about how to take the medication, what side effects to watch for and if there are any other medications you should avoid.

-- When in doubt, check with your health care provider or pharmacist.
+- When in doubt, check with your health care professional or pharmacist.
 The old adage, “It’s better to be safe than sorry” holds true when taking medication.

 What questions should I ask?

 - Is the drug you are prescribing going to interact with any of the others I am taking?
-(Remember to tell your health care provider about any over-the-counter drugs and supplements you take.)
+(Remember to tell your doctor and other health care professionals about any over-the-counter drugs and supplements you take.)